 So, it’s taken a few years, but I’ve finally worked out what my mid-life crisis is.
+(No, it’s not just modding the Philips Videopac G7000).
 On the flip-side to embracing all the new technologies I can get my grubby hands on – including VR of course, I have developed a real passion for retro consoles and computers.
 The collection is steadily growing, even though I have absolutely nowhere to put everything!

 Anyhoo, my most recent acquisition is the Philips Videopac G7000.
 I spotted this on eBay – no cables with it, no power supply, no controllers, no games, no guarantee whatsoever that it even worked – all for £15… or best offer…

 So I made a cheeky punt of £8.50 – and to my surprise the seller accepted the offer!

 So this blog, which I will add to over the coming weeks, will be all about the console.
 Can I get it to switch on?
 Can I find any controllers for it?
 What about the games?
 What modifications can I make to it?

 Born in 1978, the Videopac G7000 (this is the European version) was one of the first 3 home games consoles – the other 2 being Intellivision and of course my beloved Atari 2600.
 Elsewhere on the globe it was known as the Magnavox Odyssey² or Philips Odyssey²:

 The original Odyssey (above) was the first home console brought to market – you can go and see one in the flesh here: http://www.computinghistory.org.uk/

 So the machine I acquired, the G7000, has an Intel 8048 8-bit microcontroller CPU, running at 1.79MHz.
 64 bytes of internal RAM.
 128 bytes of Audio/Video RAM.
 A resolution of 160×200 pixels.
 16 colours.
 Awesome.